HeapSpace/heapcon/content/speakers/levi9/userstory/index.md

 ---
-type: "talk"
+type: talk
-title: "User Story Mapping: Hookup the Business Idea with the Right Product (backlog)"
+title: 'User Story Mapping: Hookup the Business Idea with the Right Product (backlog)'
+description: >-
-description: "How to define product right, from all perspectives: business, development and testing."
+  How to define product right, from all perspectives: business, development and testing.
-og_img: "levi9.png"
+og_img: levi9.png
-day: "26"
+day: '26'
 track: 1
 start: 1330
 outputs:
   - html
   - calendar
+id: levi9-userstory
 ---

 This workshop is fully dedicated to gaining hands on experience, which the participants will get within our simulation of USM session for a new product.
 To define the product right, all perspectives are equally important: business, development and testing.